Toxic algae blooms are spreading at Lake Mohave, park service warns

 “In addition to Nelson’s Landing and Placer Cove, toxic algae blooms have also been detected at Cottonwood Cove, Six Mile Cove, and out on the open water between Nevada Bay and Arizona Bay,” says the Wednesday afternoon post.
 “The algae are producing dangerous toxins exceeding safe levels for public contact, as advised by the Nevada Division of Environmental Protection.”

 Thick green algae can be seen floating on the water’s surface, the post says.
-It may drift to other coves or areas on Lake Mohave.
+It might drift to other coves or areas on Lake Mohave.
 Algae may appear or disappear within the span of a few hours depending on weather conditions.

 People should avoid swimming and should not allow pets to drink from or swim in these areas.